 a) that is constituted in a manner compatible with the stated definition of a “team”;

-c) which, due to the technologically challenging nature of the competition’s missions and their verification by the organizers, will have registered with the organizers prior to any attempts at carrying out the Challenge mission;
+b) which, due to the technologically challenging nature of the competition’s missions and their verification by the Organizers, will have registered with the Organizers prior to any efforts by the Judge Panel toward verifying the team’s mission;

-d) for which no conflicts of interest, financial or otherwise, exist for each and every team member as well as their hosting organizations or entities;
+c) for which no conflicts of interest, financial or otherwise, exist for each and every team member as well as their hosting organizations or entities;

-e) which as a whole, and including each and every team member, pledges to participate in the competition according to the Challenge Guidelines laid out in the Application Form document, the Rules and Procedures document, the Regulations and Standards for Installation of Mission Verification Tags and any other documents referenced on the Guidelines section of the Challenge homepage, as well as in full adherence to fairness and ethical as well as scientific integrity.
+d) which as a whole, and including each and every team member, pledges to participate in the competition according to the Challenge Guidelines laid out in the Application Form document, the Rules and Procedures document, the Regulations and Standards for Installation of Mission Verification Tags and any other documents referenced on the Guidelines section of the Challenge homepage, as well as in full adherence to fairness and ethical as well as scientific integrity.

 The organizers reserve the right to exclude from the competition at any time any team for which any of the above criteria ceases to be met, or for which a previous cessation of fulfillment of the above criteria becomes known.

+The Organizers do not in principle exclude applications from teams which aim to submit evidence for the completion of a mission – in full or partial fulfilment of the main, plus potentially bonus, mission – which would have been achieved before the filing of the complete Challenge Application Form with the Organizers.
+However, prospective Competitors are most strongly encouraged to conclude the registration stage as early as possible, and in particular before any AUV or related ship operations toward Challenge completion would commence.
+The Organizers and Judge Panel reserve the full right, in their sole and final discretion, to only partially or even not at all award any Challenge prize funds for missions for which the corresponding Application Form has been received after the date of claimed Challenge completion or even after any initial attempt to it.
+In no case will any mission be eligible for any (neither full nor partial) prize award for which any single of the main deployment days of an AUV or any associated supporting vessel would have taken place before the Challenge’s official opening on 15 March 2016.

-Excluded from participation are any members of, and teams including members of, the Challenge’s organizing institutions, Challenge co-sponsors and endorsers, as well as of their respective, if applicable, parent organizations or sub-units; members of the Challenge’s Judge Panel; members of the Polar Challenge Committee; members of any new entity established by the Organizers for the purpose of the challenge implementation; members of any commercial entity hired by the organizers, in particular for any services related to mission verification; and both immediate family members (spouses, parents, step-parents, children, step-children, siblings, step-siblings, or their respective spouses, regardless of where they live) as well as persons living in the same households of any of the above.
+Excluded from participation are any members of, and teams including members of, the Challenge’s organizing institutions, Challenge co-sponsors and endorsers, as well as of their respective, if applicable, parent organizations or sub-units; members of the Challenge’s Judge Panel; members of the Polar Challenge Committee; members of any new entity established by the Organizers for the purpose of Challenge implementation; members of any commercial entity hired by the Organizers, in particular for any services related to mission verification; and both immediate family members (spouses, parents, step-parents, children, step-children, siblings, step-siblings, or their respective spouses, regardless of where they live) as well as persons living in the same households of any of the above.